Trailhead Location: In Babine Mountains Provincial Park, near the town of Smithers,

 Babine Mountains Provincial Park - BC Parks official website.

-Other Trip in Babine Mountains Provincial Park:
+Other Trips in Babine Mountains Provincial Park:

-Hyland Pass Trail Hike.
+Mountain Trail Hike, Hyland Pass Trail Hike.

 Mountains Provincial Park are all well-deserved.
 Two years ago we hiked